openvinotoolkit/openvino/docs/notebooks/240-dolly-2-instruction-following-with-output.rst

       including those with lower probabilities, such as “driving” and “flying.”

--  ``Top-k`` is an another popular sampling strategy.
-In comparision with Top-P, which chooses from the smallest possible set of words whose cumulative probability exceeds the probability P, in Top-K sampling K most likely next words are filtered and the probability mass is redistributed among only those K next words.
+-  ``Top-k`` is another popular sampling strategy.
+In comparison with Top-P, which chooses from the smallest possible set of words whose cumulative probability exceeds the probability P, in Top-K sampling K most likely next words are filtered and the probability mass is redistributed among only those K next words.
 In our example with cat, if k=3, then only “playing”, “sleeping” and “eating” will be taken into account as possible next word.

 To optimize the generation process and use memory more efficiently, the ``use_cache=True`` option is enabled.
 Since the output side is